ViuCoding/ViuCoding/README.md

 # 👨‍💻 About Me:

+I'm a Frontend Developer passionate about crafting user-centric digital experiences.
+My expertise includes HTML, CSS, JavaScript, React, Next and Vue.

+I bring a diverse background, including roles in hotels' front office and property management in Barcelona.
+These experiences have honed my communication, problem-solving, and attention to detail skills, which I apply to my development journey.
+As a seasoned 10-year professional in the hospitality business, I decided to embark on a career change to pursue my passion for Web Development.

+Currently, I'm immersed in an Agile team environment, building a web app using React, Typescript, and Styled Components.
+I'm dedicated to efficient version control and rigorous testing, employing Git Flow methodology and React Testing Library.

 🚴‍♂️I am always working on personal projects to improve my skill set.<br>
 🎯I am focusing on libraries/frameworks such as React, Vue, Next and Nuxt.<br>
 👷Currently contributing to [ita-wiki](https://github.com/IT-Academy-BCN/ita-wiki), IT Academy's group project!